Massage Frequently Asked Questions

 Book Now

-Whether massage is a part of your normal health and wellness routine, or this is the first time you’re considering it – it’s natural to have some questions.
+Whether massage is a regular part of your health and wellness routine, or this is your first time considering it, it’s natural to have questions.

-HOW MUCH EARLIER SHOULD I SHOW UP TO MY APPOINTMENT?
+HOW EARLY SHOULD I BE FOR MY APPOINTMENT?

-If it’s your first visit, 5 minutes earlier than the appointment time.
-Upon arrival at our clinic, you will be asked to complete a short Patient Information Form.
-This information will help us to customize your session.
+If it’s your first visit, aim to arrive about 5 minutes early.
+You’ll be asked to complete a short Patient Information Form, which helps us customise your session

 WHAT HAPPENS AT THE START OF A MASSAGE TREATMENT?

-WHAT GETS MASSAGED IN A FULL BODY MASSAGE SESSION?
+WHAT GETS MASSAGED IN A FULL BODY MASSAGE?

-Massage pressure is specifically tailored to your body.
-We never massage so deeply that you feel the need to hold your breath, swear or tense your body.
-We will ask you for feedback about the pressure during the massage.
-At times there may be a comfortable discomfort but should never be a painful discomfort.
-Please be honest.
+Massage pressure is always tailored to your body.
+We will never work so deeply that you feel the need to hold your breath, tense up, or grit your teeth.
+At times you may experience a “comfortable discomfort” as tight areas release, but it should never feel painfully uncomfortable.

 WHAT HAPPENS AFTER THE MASSAGE?